 Lasting Power of Attorney

-- A Health and Welfare LPA appoints someone who can make decisions on your behalf about your personal welfare e.g. where you live, your medical treatment, your day to day care etc.
+A Health and Welfare LPA appoints someone who can make decisions on your behalf about your welfare, e.g. where you live, your medical treatment, your day to day care etc.

 Why do I need LPAs?

-It is a precautionary measure in case one loses one’s marbles, or, has one some sort of accident or a stroke, so whilst still capable of mentally managing one’s affairs, sadly one is physically incapable of doing so.
+It is a precautionary measure in case one loses one’s marbles, or, one has an accident or a stroke, so while still capable of mentally managing one’s affairs, sadly one is physically incapable of doing so.

-If you do not have a Property and Affairs LPA and cannot manage your affairs then a Receiver will have to be appointed by the Court of Protection in order to deal with you assets.
+If you do not have a Property and Affairs LPA and cannot manage your affairs, then a Receiver will have to be appointed by the Court of Protection to deal with your assets.
 Appointing a Receiver will cost about £3,000.
 Furthermore, the Receiver will have to liaise with the Court every year and will have to seek orders to deal with your assets, incurring annual court costs all the while.
 Most Receivers find the process both frustrating and costly.

 Making an LPA

 When you make an LPA, you need to decide who the Attorney(s) should be.
 You can also appoint replacement Attorneys.
 All Attorneys will sign the LPA as you will too.
 A Certificate Provider (e.g. a solicitor) will also sign to confirm that you have understood the roles and responsibilities you are giving your attorneys.
 Finally, you will need to name someone who is to be notified about the LPA.
 Once the LPA has been signed, and the person to be notified has been informed then it is registered at the Public Guardianship Office